dawg/site/guide/user_guide.md

 To add an element, just click anywhere within the `Sequencer`.
 Depending on the type of `Sequencer`, this may or may not work.
 For example, with a [Piano Roll](#piano-roll), the only type of element is a note.
 Therefore, when you click within a `Piano Roll`, a note will always appear.
 In contrast, in `Sequencers` such as the [Playlist](#playlist), no default is provided.
 For such systems, you must add an element first before another can be created by clicking.
 Refer to the specific `Sequencer` information section for more information about adding the initial item.

 ### Removing Elements
 To delete a scheduled element, right-click on the element you wish to remove.
-It is also possible to remove more than one element at once using [Batch Operations](#batch-operations).
+It is also possible to remove more than one element at once using [Selection Tool](#selection-tool).

 ### Copying an Element
 To copy an element, just click on it.
 Afterward, anytime you click within the `Sequencer` a copy will appear.
 Another way to copy an element is by holding `Shift`, pressing down on the element you wish to copy, and dragging to the desired location.